 - Preheat the oven to 150 C.

 - Make sure the cream cheese is at room temperature.
-Add to it a large bowl and whip it slightly using a whisk.
+Add to it a large bowl and whip it slightly using a whisk or an electric beater

 - Add the remaining ingredients for the filling to the cream cheese.
 Using a whisk, gently combine all the ingredients until there are no lumps in the mixture.
 Do not overmix.